relaypro-open/formidable/README.md

 Ironically, __formidable__ was built to free a site's URL structure from its source file structure and to provide a way to generate pages dynamically without requiring a one-to-one mapping to source files.
-This example imposes exactly those limitations, but its purpose is to demonstrate in fifty lines of code that __formidable__'s capabilites are a superset of static site generators with such strict and inflexible architectures.
+This example imposes exactly those limitations, but its purpose is to demonstrate in fifty lines of code that __formidable__ operates at a higher level of abstraction.
+In other words, its capabilites are a superset of static site generators with such strict and inflexible architectures.

 ### What next?